alexmurphy6194/LMS/README.md

         }
 ```
 ### Added Seed Data for the OutsideNetworkings table
-   To test the functionality of the controller and view, I created test seed data to populate
+   To test the functionality of the OutsideNetworkings controller and view, I created test seed data to populate
 the OutsideNetworkings table upon start of the application.
 I pushed a migration to update the solution
-and allow the team to access the information.
+and allow the team to access the new information.
 ```
 var outsideNetworkings = new List<JPOutsideNetworking>
             {